-Comrade Dr. Kehinde Taiga, President of Committee for the Defence of Human Rights (CDHR), has called for an urgent review of a legal advice issued by the Delta State Office of the Director of Public Prosecution (DPP), alleging bias in a high-profile land grabbing case.
+Comrade Dr. Kehinde Taiga, President of Committee for the Defence of Human Rights (CDHR), has urged the Delta State Office of the Director of Public Prosecution (DPP), not to alter the advice already given in a high-profile land grabbing case.

 In a legal advice dated June 27, 2025, from the Delta State Police Command, the DPP reportedly listed only two suspects, Golden Azikiwe and Ikechukwu Nwenyi, despite police investigations identifying three individuals, including one Engr.
 Sam Morah, as suspects in a case involving assault, conspiracy to commit a felony, malicious damage, forceful land takeover, and forceful entry.